OSDVF/deshader/README.md

-# Deshader
+# Deshader 🔦
-Shaders are often shiny bud also shady, fishy and stinky!
+Shaders are often shiny but sometimes also shady, fishy and stinky!
 > What if I could just step-debug that shader as I do with my CPU programs?

 Now you can!
+Deshader intercepts OpenGL calls and adds instrumentation code to your shaders so you don't need to create your own debug visualizations to output shader execution process.
 You can also:
 # Features
 - Track variable values for different output primitives and pixels
 - Incrementally visualise primitive and pixel output (so you can fix that weird vertex!)
+- Use inbuilt editor (VSCode for Web in an embedded window or at `http://localhost:8080/index.html` by default)
-- Linux and Windows support
+- Run it on Linux and Windows

-## Goals
+# Goals
+- Compatibility between OpenGL vendor implementations (ICDs)
-- Be better than GLIntercept
+- Being better than GLIntercept

 ## Non-goals
-- Debugging other languages than GLSL
+- Debugging other languages than GLSL (feel free to fork and add your own language)
+- Using vendor-specific GPU APIs and instructions
+- Assembly level debugging
+- Profiling
+- Mac OS CGL Support

+Feel free to fork and add your own goals or even better, break the non-goals!

+Deshader aims to assist researchers who want to leverage the edge features of graphical APIs to explore and create new software technologies.
+There is no development effort given into features like debugging of third party applications.
+If Deshader saved some of your time, you can leave a comment in the [discussions](https://github.com/OSDVF/deshader/discussions) or [star](https://github.com/OSDVF/deshader/star) the repo.

 # Build
 ## Components

-Deshader consists of several components that require different dev stacks and frameworks.
+Deshader consists of several (mostly third party; mostly forked) components that require different dev stacks and frameworks.
 Some of them are installed as git submodules or as Zig dependencies.

 - Deshader library
     - [/src/](/src/)